nannoori/TourInGermany/README.md

 <a name="prerequisites"></a>
 ## You need to have following:
-*<b>Python 3.7 must be installed and set as virtual/main environment.
+*Python 3.7 must be installed and set as virtual/main environment.
-*Python syntax with OOPS concepts and knowledge of Django framework/Flask is a must.</b>
+*Python syntax with OOPS concepts and knowledge of Django framework/Flask is a must.

 <a name="key-functionality"></a>
 ## Key Functionalities